DM2602/flixpatrol-to-mdblist/README.md

 # FlixPatrol → MDBList Sync

 Scrape today's top 10 from [FlixPatrol](https://flixpatrol.com) and sync them to [MDBList](https://mdblist.com) static lists.
-Runs as a long-lived Docker container with a **built-in smart scheduler** — no external cron needed.
+Runs as a Docker container with a **built-in scheduler** — no external cron needed.

 Inspired by [flixpatrol-top10-on-trakt](https://github.com/Navino16/flixpatrol-top10-on-trakt), but targeting MDBList instead of Trakt.